burrrata/cryptoeconomics.study_rust_edition/src/cpp.md

 // TODO: TX Signatures
 // ! users hash their tx with their private key
 // ! verify_tx() checks that hash against the sender's pub_key
-//
-// Accounts
-// - the "bank" creates accounts for users because
-//   the "bank" is the only one who manages the State, just
-//   like with a real bank
-// ? there's got to be a better way to structure them than
-//   disjointed HashMaps with the key as the pub_key and
-//   value as the data?

 // Structs